|

 nest there.

-are tall white wading birds, with long red
+today.
+They are tall white wading birds, with

-legs and long red beaks.
-They play a colorful
+long red legs and long red beaks.
+They play

-role in Polish fairy tales and folklore.
-They
+a colorful role in Polish fairy tales and

-are much loved by young and old alike and
+folklore.
+They are much loved by young and

 If storks arrive on St Joseph's Day (March